joohoi/acme-dns/README.md

 listen = ":53"
 # protocol, "udp", "udp4", "udp6" or "tcp", "tcp4", "tcp6"
 protocol = "udp"
-# domain name to serve th requests off of
+# domain name to serve the requests off of
 domain = "auth.example.org"
 # zone name server
 nsname = "ns1.auth.example.org"
-# admin email address, with @ substituted with .
+# admin email address, where @ is substituted with .
 nsadmin = "admin.example.org"
-# predefined records that we're serving in addition to the TXT
+# predefined records served in addition to the TXT
 records = [
     # default A
     "auth.example.org.
 A 192.168.1.100",